 Falling into insolvency is an unpleasant place to be for any business, and understandably can lead to a lot of sleepless nights and stress for directors and stakeholders, yet it doesn’t have to be this way.
 Being pro-active at the first signs of trouble will always yield a more favourable outcome, and if your business is starting to feel the pinch, contact us without delay for free, confidential advice.

 Often, what procedure is best suited for your company will depend on its circumstances; how many creditors it has and whether they’re putting pressure on directors.
-There are a variety of options allowing you to recover the company and allow it to continue, or close the doors and put the company to bed.
+If administration or liquidation is unsuitable, there are still a variety of options allowing you to recover the company and allow it to continue, or close the doors and put the company to bed.

 Administration isn’t the only option to recover your company.
 If the core business has the potential to make a profit without its debts, you may be eligible for a Company Voluntary Arrangement (CVA).
 These arrangements allow you to remain in control of the company while repaying its debts.
 A CVA does require approval before it can be actioned, and it may not be suitable for all companies.
 If your debt is to HMRC, you can also apply for a Time to Pay Arrangement (TTP).

 Both administration and liquidation are formal insolvency procedures, the pair share similarities, but have a slightly different purpose.
 The main difference between the two, is that administration can enable a company to continue trading, but only if it’s viable.
 There could be aspects of the business which work and jobs within the company could be saved, whilst other aspects of the business are sold.
 A liquidation will always end up with the company being closed down.